Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Credit 41 Extra from Nufarm is a total vegetation killer formulated with 41% glyphosate and a built-in surfactant, packaged in a 2.5-gallon container.
 It is designed to kill any green plant it contacts with no residual soil activity, making it suitable for areas where you want to clear briars and then plant something else in the same season.
 The surfactant inclusion saves you a mixing step and improves spray coverage on waxy leaves.

-Users looking for an affordable alternative to name-brand glyphosate concentrates often turn to Credit 41 Extra for large-scale clearing projects.
+The EPA-approved label lists blackberry by name and specifies a rate of 3 to 4 quarts per acre as a broadcast spray, noting that the best control comes from late-summer or fall applications made after berries have set or dropped.
 The systemic action moves through briar foliage down into the root system, though mature woody stems may require thorough wetting to achieve complete kill.
 The no-residual claim means desirable vegetation can be established shortly after the treated briars have fully died and decomposed.

 This product is straightforward to mix and apply with any standard sprayer.
 Given the large volume and competitive price per unit of active ingredient, it works well for landowners managing substantial acreage or planning multiple treatments throughout the growing season.